 - Plant a lot and keep it diverse – Instead of having one big pot of basil, plant four smaller pots.
 Put them in different areas of your house.
 Plant at least three or four different types of plants.
 This will ensure that you can find a variety or species that does well in your environment.
 There is a lot of trial and error in gardening.
 Therefore the more options you try, the more likely you’ll be to find something that works.

 Hope these tips are helpful.
 Now get out there and start gardening!

-Lara is the current garden volunteer at Blue Osa.
-She is originally from Minnesota, and spent the last three years in Colorado.
+Lara was a volunteer at Blue Osa working in the gardens.
+She is originally from Minnesota and spent the last three years in Colorado.
 In 2013 she decided to spend a year abroad focusing on travel, yoga & gardening.
-Read more about Lara’s journey on her travel blog at: